 1) Bassoe Analytics is a collaborative database.
 So how do you ensure data quality?

 Bassoe Analytics' collaborative features make it unique.
 While all users can contribute data, Bassoe Analytics, along with Bassoe Offshore's brokerage team, manages the core data.
 Updates made to the data are not activated until the data updates are verified and approved by us.
 The fact that we encourage real-world industry engagement, but also monitor it, ensures that data is always updated and consistent.

-We want to create more transparency and provide better insight in the offshore rig market by aggregating offshore rig data to anyone who's looking for it.
-We think this will benefit the industry, and that's why Bassoe Analytics is free.
+Yes and no. We want to create more transparency and provide better insight in the offshore rig market by aggregating offshore rig data to anyone who's looking for it.
+We think this will benefit the industry, and that's why Bassoe Analytics offers a free version.

-Bassoe Offshore does provide custom market research and reports for users who would like more detailed regional- or sector-specific reports.
+Bassoe Offshore also provides custom market research and reports for users who would like more detailed regional- or sector-specific reports.
 If you are interested in a custom report, please contact us.